jakguyboribye/ITCS424_Assignment_6588008_Code/README.md

 The toggle for marking a to-do item as complete or incomplete works fine, but it's quite basic.
 I feel it would benefit from animations or more better icons to improve user experience.
 Additionally, since there is no dedicated "more info" page designed in flutter, I used a dialog box to display the task details as a temporary solution.

+Also, for some reason, I can't type Thai in the emulator.
+So I'm not sure if Thai works for creating a task item.

 ---

 ## Reflection